Muhammadumair0/Angular-Articles/README.md

-# LD-readIt
+# Angular Articles

-LD-readIt is a web application built using Angular and Node.js, providing users with a platform to read and write articles.
+Angular Articles is a web application built using Angular and Node.js, providing users with a platform to read and write articles.
 It incorporates user authentication and interacts with a MongoDB database hosted on mLab.
 The application offers various routes for different functionalities, including reading, writing, and updating articles, as well as user login.

 ## Setup Instructions